moth754/Dart-Timer/README.md

 The "to do" list can be found [here](https://trello.com/b/PtuwPh5d/timing-system) on Trello

 ## Instructions
-Build instructions can be found in the instructions folder.
+Build instructions can be found in the instructions folder [here](https://github.com/moth754/Dart-Timer/blob/master/Instructions/INSTRUCTIONS.md).

 # The Story
 For a couple of years I have marshalled and timed various events.
 These have mostly been trail running, with a bit of swim running added in for good measure.
 On the higher risk ultra events timing was done by GPS trackers, but for the rest either NFC (webscorer or SiE) or RFID timing was used.